35percent/newblog/_posts/2021-06-12-test-blog-post.md

 The appeal court also found that the officer's report and addenda were only guidance and allowed council officers discretion in how the committee's decision was practically put into effect.
 This ruling had important consequences.
 One of the main grounds of the legal challenge as that a stipulation that would allow Southwark, not Delancey, to build the social rented housing, but without cost to itself, had not properly found its way into the legal agreement that sealed the planning permission.

+To this end, the officer's report had said that 'The s106 agreement would therefore stipulate that if the development on the west site has not substantially commenced within 10 years of the east site commencing, the land and a sum of money sufficient for construction and completion of the social rented units would be transferred to the council, to deliver the social rented units'.
+(OR 364)

+What actually appeared in the s106 agreement was a more complicated arrangement of three options, two of which require Southwark to find up-front costs of construction.
+Delancey argued that the land value and non-residential elements of the social rented housing block had to be taken into account in this transaction and that this arrangement was therefore perfectly correct.
+Surprisingly, given that it was putting itself in position of finding money to build something that Delancey would otherwise have pay for, Southwark agreed with Delancey.
+The judge agreed with both, against the camapign's arguments, ruling that this was a fair rendering of the committee's decision (AJ 57-60).